dime-scheduler/introduction/README.md

 <h1 align="center">Dime.Scheduler introduction slide deck </h1>

 Visit the slide deck on [intro.dimescheduler.com](https://intro.dimescheduler.com).
+Best viewed on a desktop or laptop.

 ## About the project